chaeyeunpark/UnionFind/README.md

-# UnionFind
+# UnionFindCPP
 C++ implementation of Union-Find decoder [arXiv:1709:06218](https://arxiv.org/abs/1709.06218).
 Python interface is also implemented using [pybind11](https://github.com/pybind/pybind11).

-Based on Python implemtation by Kai Meinerz.
+Based on Python implementation by Kai Meinerz.

-Under LGPL lisence.
+Under the LGPL lisence.

 # Implementation detail
 Our implementation mostly follows the original paper but slightly differ in implementation of peeling decoder.

 The peeling decoder introduced in [arXiv:1703.01517](https://arxiv.org/abs/1703.01517) decodes erasure errors in linear-time by finding a minimum spanning tree from possible error configurations.
 This peeling decoder is utilized at the final stage of Union-Find decoder.
-There are lots of algorithms for finding a minimum spanning tree but here we implemented a greedy type of alogrithm as it is the most simple.
+There are lots of algorithms for finding a minimum spanning tree but here we implemented a greedy type of algorithm as it is the most simple.
-Especially, our greedy algorithm does not introduce any additional hash set/map that may be required in other alrogrithms, saves some contant overheads for initializing such data structures.
+Especially, our greedy algorithm does not introduce any additional hash set/map that may be required in other algorithms, saves some constant overheads for initializing such data structures.
 In addition, even though the worst-time complexity of our greedy algorithm is not linear, we have not observed this part slows down overall decoding time from our profiling results.
 More than 90% of time is taken by the main Union-Find algorithm regardless of the lattice size and error rates.

 # Usage